M-jerez/any-generator/README.md

-      "version" : { //name of the parameter in command line "replace": "0.1", // match and replaces '0.1' "files": "*/**.md", // executes only in markdown files "lines": [0,0], // Search for the regexp only in the first line of any file "in_files": true,
+      "version" : { //name of the parameter in command line "replace": "0.1", // match and replaces '0.1' "files": "*/**.md", // executes only in markdown files "lines": [0,0], // Search for the regexp only in the first line "in_files": true,
         "in_paths": false,
         "prompt": "Please use semver for the new version" //message to display in the prompt